 "Transformed by Fire" A Musical/Poetic Collaboration with Andrea Clearfield and Ariana Kramer

-"Transformed by Fire" was presented at the Harwood Museum of Art in Taos, New Mexico in August 2017 with baritone Mark Jackson, pianist Andrea Clearfield and members of the Taos Community Chorus.
+An excerpt of "Transformed by Fire" was presented at the Harwood Museum of Art in Taos, New Mexico in August 2017 with baritone Mark Jackson, pianist Andrea Clearfield and members of the Taos Community Chorus.
 An encore performance was offered in September 2017 in response to audience request.
-"Transformed by Fire" was presented by Society of the Muse of the Southwest (SOMOS) in April 2018 at 7 p.m. at the Harwood Museum of Art in Taos as part of National Poetry Month events.
+An excerpt of "Transformed by Fire" was also presented by Society of the Muse of the Southwest (SOMOS) in April 2018 at 7 p.m. at the Harwood Museum of Art in Taos as part of National Poetry Month events.

 Listen here to composer Andrea Clearfield discuss the musical motifs of "Transformed by Fire."
 Thank you to Cultural Energy for this live recording of Andrea's comments on September 6, 2017.

 As part of her slideshow which gives background on the research process that informed "Transformed by Fire," Ariana Kramer shows a photograph of Aldo Leopold (courtesy The Aldo Leopold Archives) and reads from his essay on Draba verna which inspired "Spark."